Chadwicks Inn

 Where the Village Pub Format Does More Than Expected

+Chadwicks Inn is a Modern British Gastropub in Maltby, Middlesbrough, with a ££ price tier and a Michelin Plate in 2024 and 2025.
 The North Yorkshire village pub occupies a particular and often underestimated position in British dining.
 At its weakest, the format produces safe comfort food delivered without conviction.
 At its most considered, it produces something closer to what Chadwicks Inn represents: a room where the formality is calibrated deliberately, the sourcing is taken seriously, and the cooking earns recognition from Michelin two years running.
 The inn sits on High Lane in Maltby, a short drive from Middlesbrough, and its exterior gives little away about the standard inside.
 That gap between expectation and delivery is itself part of what makes this category of dining interesting to follow.
-For context on the broader range of what Maltby has to offer, see our full Maltby restaurants guide.

 The Approach to Sourcing and Why It Shapes the Menu

 Modern pub cooking that earns a Michelin Plate in 2024 and retains it in 2025 is not operating on bought-in convenience product.
-The editorial note attached to Chadwicks Inn by Michelin describes dishes as "colourful and eye-catching" with a "clear understanding of flavours", and that language points toward a kitchen that thinks about its raw materials.
-In the northern England pub dining scene, where proximity to moorland farms, coastal suppliers, and established Yorkshire food producers gives kitchens genuine options, the steaks that feature prominently on the Chadwicks menu are likely drawing on regional beef supply chains with real provenance depth.
+Michelin describes dishes as "colourful and eye-catching" with a "clear understanding of flavours", and that language points toward a kitchen that thinks about its raw materials.
+The steaks that feature prominently on the Chadwicks menu draw on regional beef supply chains with real provenance depth.
 Steaks as a menu anchor are only worth featuring when the sourcing justifies the confidence, and Michelin's consistent recognition suggests the confidence here is grounded.

 The broader category of northern English gastropub cooking has developed significantly over the past decade.
 Kitchens from the Lake District south through Yorkshire have increasingly treated their proximity to quality agricultural land as a competitive resource rather than a given.
 L'Enclume in Cartmel and Moor Hall in Aughton operate at the high-investment end of that conversation, with dedicated growing programmes and tasting menus built around ingredient narratives.
 Chadwicks Inn sits in a different and more accessible tier within the same regional food culture, where the same underlying supply quality informs a shorter, more direct menu.
-That positioning is not a lesser version of fine dining; it is a distinct format with its own logic.
+That positioning is a distinct format with its own logic.

 Reading the Room: Atmosphere and Format